Skip to main content

 Learn about the fundamental concepts of Retool Mobile.

-This guide serves as an introduction to Retool mobile apps.
+This guide serves as an introduction to Retool mobile apps that run natively on iOS and Android.
 It covers many of the concepts and terminology you would come across as you build mobile apps.
 After reading this page, you should have a good understanding of the fundamentals for building Retool mobile apps.

 Components